exonum/exonum-doc/src/home/design-overview.md

 Services are used for two main purposes:

-1. They define types of transactions proceeded by Exonum, and implement its execution logics.
+1. They define types of transactions proceeded by Exonum, and implement the execution logics for each type.
 The application may include multiple independent services, and each of them processes its own transactions list.
 2. Services may implement event handlers and listen for the different blockchain actions.
 For example, `handle_commit` is executed after new block applies to the data storage.